 Amounts payable on Notes may be calculated by reference to the London InterBank Offered Rate ("LIBOR") or the Euro Interbank Offered Rate ("EURIBOR") as specified in the relevant Final Terms.
-As at the date of this Prospectus, the administrators of LIBOR or EURIBOR are not included in European Securities and Markets Authority's ("ESMA") register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (the "Benchmarks Regulation").
-As far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmarks Regulation apply, such that the ICE Benchmark Administration ("IBA") and the European Money Markets Institute ("EMMI") are not currently required to obtain authorisation or registration.
+As at the date of this Prospectus, the administrator of LIBOR, ICE Benchmark Administration Limited ("IBA") is included in the European Securities and Markets Authority's ("ESMA") register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (the "Benchmark Regulation").
+The European Money Markets Institute ("EMMI"), the administrator of EURIBOR, does not appear on the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.
+Under the Benchmark Regulation, the EMMI is currently required to obtain authorisation/registration, but as far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmark Regulation apply.